bashirsadat/Bashir_DataScience_Portfolio/README.md

 ![](https://github.com/bashirsadat/Bashir_DataScience_Portfolio/blob/main/images/spectral_lustering06.png)
 ![](https://github.com/bashirsadat/Bashir_DataScience_Portfolio/blob/main/images/spectral_lustering07.png)

-* Choose an internal index and compare the clustering results.
 # [Project2: Persian Sentiment Analysis](https://github.com/bashirsadat/PersianSentmentAnalysis)
   This project presents how to use latent semantic analysis to find the relations between terms and documents of Persian text.
 I used both Scala and Python for doing this task.
   The base of the work in this paper is chapter six of the Advanced Analytics with Spark book.
 I used the latent semantic analysis to find relations between documents and terms.